It's now more important than ever to ensure diversity in and access to the visual arts.

 The Marketing and PR Intern will be responsible for numerous projects related to the Art Center’s public relations, including but not limited to: assisting with marketing and public relation campaigns, event management, direct mail marketing, online calendar postings, blogging, and community outreach.
 Will also assist with regular maintenance of the Art Center’s website, media monitoring, compiling calendars and contact lists, and drafting weekly emails, PSA, and calendar listings.

-Academic Year & Summer Terms
+Summer and Academic Year Terms

 This internship is ideal for candidates who are interested in learning about and developing best practices in the field of arts education.
 The Arts Education – Programming Intern will work closely with the School and Studio Manager, Teaching Artists, and students of all ages and skill levels to promote an accessible and creative learning environment for all.